Mpowa-IO/Documents/Whitepaper.md

 - It is recommended that individual data collected by statistical agencies for statistical compilation, whether they refer to natural or legal persons, be kept strictly confidential and used exclusively for statistical purposes.

-Laws, regulations and measures under which the national statistical systems operate be made public.
+- Laws, regulations and measures under which the national statistical systems operate be made public.

-International statistical concepts, classifications and methods,
+- International statistical concepts, classifications and methods.